-This is another suggestion that anybody can use to make money with Facebook.
-And, you don’t even have to create a Facebook account!
-While you might find this ironic, Facebook is a publicly traded company on the Nasdaq Index.
+This is another suggestion that any Facebook user can use to make money on Facebook.
+And you don’t even have to create a Facebook account!
+While you might find this ironic, Facebook is a publicly-traded company on the Nasdaq Index.

-Facebook’s stock ticker symbol is FB and it can be purchased with any brokerage in your IRA or taxable brokerage account.
-You might consider buying Facebook stock with Stockpile for these three reasons:
+The Facebook stock ticker symbol is META, and it can be purchased with any brokerage in your IRA or taxable brokerage account.

 8. Host a Fundraiser

-While you won’t personally profit from this suggestion, you can still help raise money for a personal cause or non-profit.
-Crowdfunding has become a popular way to help others with financial needs that pay their bills without some outside help.
+While you won’t personally profit from this suggestion, you can still help raise money for a personal cause or non-profit in your spare time, hosting free and paid online events.
+Crowdfunding has become a popular way to help others with financial needs pay their bills with some outside help.